timescale/docs.timescale.com-content/getting-started/installation-apt-debian.md

 sudo service postgresql restart
 ```

 >:TIP: Our standard binary releases are licensed under the Timescale License.
-This means that you can use all of our free Community capabilities and seamlessly
+This means that you can use all of our free Community capabilities and
-activate Enterprise capabilities.
+seamlessly activate Enterprise capabilities.
-To build a version of this software that contains
+If you want to use a version that contains _only_ Apache 2.0 licensed
-source code that is only licensed under Apache License 2.0, pass `-DAPACHE_ONLY=1`
-to `bootstrap`.
+code, you should install the package `timescaledb-oss-postgresql-:pg_version:`.
-For more information about licensing, please read our [blog post][blog-post] about the subject.
+For more information about licensing, please read our [blog post][blog-post]
+about the subject.

 [Here are some instructions to create the `postgres` superuser][createuser].